 our adoption fees?

-These adoption fees may seem high, but so are the costs of running a private non-government funded rescue shelter.
-There are veterinary expenses, the costs of preventive vaccines, and flea/tick and worming treatments, plus the costs of food and care for well over 100 animals at any given time.
+These adoption fees cover the costs of running a private non-government funded rescue shelter.
+There are veterinary expenses, the costs of preventive vaccines, and flea/tick and worming treatments, costs of food and care for well over 200 animals at any given time.
 Don't forget we also have to pay for city and state license fees, utilities, supplies, building maintenance, and staff costs.
 This is only a partial list of the costs of running a rescue shelter.